 An ActiveX component or ASP component is a DLL or OCX file containing one or more classes which can be called from a programming language that supports ActiveX.
 Before the programme can call the component, it must be "registered" on the computer or server that is running the programme.

 There is a command line utility called REGSVR32.EXE that is provided by Microsoft for registering components.
 It can be found in the Windows System directory and it can be run from the command prompt or from the Run option in the Start Menu.
-(Note that in Windows Vista and Windows 2008 Server the Command Prompt must be run as an administrator otherwise running REGSVR32 will produce an error.)
+(Note that from Windows Vista and Windows 2008 Server onwards the Command Prompt must be run as an administrator otherwise running REGSVR32 will not successfully register the component.)

 The syntax is: